seanhawkridge/cv/README.md

 I love to code.
 I built my first website in 2003 as an undergraduate as a way to show my work to the world.
 This quickly led to requests from friends and colleagues, and these requests grew into a business partnering with some incredible people to help them better communicate who they are online - in the process becoming conversant in PHP, HTML, CSS/SCSS, JQuery and version control.

-Between December 2015 and April 2016 I attended Makers Academy, Europe's leading programming bootcamp, where I added some foundational skills writing projects in Ruby and JavaScript, and fell in love with best practices including pairing, OOP, TDD, XP, Agile software development and version control in teams.
+Between December 2015 and April 2016 I attended Makers Academy, Europe's leading programming bootcamp, where I added some deeper skills writing projects in Ruby and JavaScript, and fell in love with some healthy foundational development practices - including pairing, TDD, Agile software development and version control in teams.

+Since August 2016 I've been a consultant developer at Alliants, where I've been writing Ruby on Rails apps for a major luxury hotel brand - ranging from large internal CRM applications to nimble APIs for mobile clients.

 ### Activating & Self-starting